Find out why New York is a unique city in terms of biodiversity.

 According to some estimates, cities will grow by 30% in the next decade.
 It may seem like a hostile environment to animal life, but for species that know how to adapt, cities are a new world full of opportunities.

-One of the urban environments filmed in the series is New York.
+One of the urban environments filmed in the series is New York (here my 5 days travel guide).
 Although the city is densely populated, many animals have no problem living among its skyscrapers.
 One of their favorite places is Central Park: the green lung of the city and the most visited urban park in the world.
 Every year, in fact, it’s chosen by more than 40 million people.

 Central Park is the perfect place to jog, have a short boat trip, or simply enjoy its meadows with a picnic.